Palmyra Explorer I | Hawaii – Palmyra – Hawaii

 Welcome to Palmyra!
 We’ll make our way through the reef and anchor in the lagoon on this gorgeous atoll.
 Keep an eye out for all types of life – manta rays, melon-headed whales, sharks, and dolphins!
 We’ll meet the refuge staff and get an orientation to this very special location.
 There’s nothing like dinner on deck at anchor in a remote location such as this.

 After a visit to a place you can only get to by sea, we’ll pick anchor and head out of the lagoon when the light is favorable.
-We’ll set sail once again and point our bow toward Kiritimati as we settle in for an upwind sail to our final destination.
+We’ll set sail once again and point our bow north towards Hawaii and settle in for an upwind sail.

 – All meals (vegetarian), snacks, and drinks on board